 Programs for High School StudentsHigh school students can get ahead on their college career by enrolling in courses at Collin College for either dual credit or concurrent credit with approval from their high school.

-Ready to Get Started?Program requirements vary based on high school Find your High School
+Ready to Get Started?Program requirements vary by high school Find your High School

 What is Dual Credit?

 Dual Credit is earning high school and college credit simultaneously for one college course